Chris-ylGao/sql-learning.github.io/index.md

 );
 ```
     PRIMARY KRY: values of this column can be used as uniquely identifier;
-    UNIQUE: the values of this column should be different;
+    UNIQUE: values of this column should be different;
     DEFAULT: set defaultValue to this raws of this column if there is no statement;
     NOT NULL: column must have a value;
-# 2. Insert a new row into a table
+## 1.2 Insert a new row into a table

     // if the cloumn's datatype is TEXT, then value should be ''
 ```ruby
 INSERT INTO tableName(columnName1, columnName2, ...)
 VALUES(value1, value2, ...);
 ```
-# 3. Fetch data from a table
+## 1.3 Fetch data from a table
     // fetch data of a cloumn in table
 ```ruby
 SELECT columnName FROM tableName;